LiviuVpy/Disappearing-text-app/README.md

 Disappearing text desktop app based on tkinter

+First you must choose the difficulty level.

-You must write a word in a 5 seconds window for one minute, if not the written text will disappear.
+Then write a word in a time window for one minute, if not the written text will disappear.

 GUI Layout